 The example workflow (illustrated below) of this is the ROBOBLOX project by QUT Design Robotics and UQ Architectural Robotics.
 The project created over 100 unique polystyrene foam blocks cut by a hot-wire cutter attached to a KUKA industrial robot, for installation as an art piece.

 - Creation of the 3D models for each unique design of the blocks in Rhino.

 - Grasshopper was used to create the path the robot would follow to cut each of the blocks, and this pathway is simulated to predict any errors.

 - Grasshopper was used again to send the commands to the robot for the real blocks to be cut from a large slab of polystyrene.

 - The unique polystyrene blocks were finished and installed on site.

-On a typical Windows PC, the grasshopper interface, or canvas is clearly laid out (shown below).
+On a typical Windows PC, the Grasshopper interface, or canvas is clearly laid out (shown above).
 Menus at the top of the Grasshopper window allow users to switch between different panels of icons.
 Each icon provides an option or toolset – with additional downloadable plugins extending these panels of tools.
 A script in Grasshopper uses components that look like box-like containers, each one offering varying inputs, an altering function, and outputs.
 The example image shows a script made with components from the Robots plugin.
-This layout shows how the visual script is easily read by following the guidewires that connect the containers transfer data.
-Changes made to the data at the beginning of the script alters later outcomes, and using this method it is quick to visualise many alternative designs before sending the final design to the robot for fabricating.
-The advantages of this is that rapid prototyping and robotic fabrication can be achieved or experimented in a variety of adaptations through the use of one type of software.
+This layout shows how the visual script is easily read by following the guidewires that connect the container’s transfer data.
+Changes made to the data at the beginning of the script alters later outcomes and using this method it is quick to visualise many alternative designs before sending the final design to the robot for fabricating.
+The advantage of this is that rapid prototyping and robotic fabrication can be achieved or experimented with a variety of adaptations through the use of one type of software.